atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 Now, this CmakeLists is fine and all, but problems arise when you start to add dependencies.

 ## CMake Dependencies
 Because this is cross-platform, I highly recommend building dependencies from source, it'll save you some hassle in a lot of areas.
 This section will go over adding other CMake projects as your dependency directly, from source, meaning that all you need is the dependency's project directory, with its `CMakeLists.txt` file at the root.
-First of all, you can only have dynamic libraries as your dependencies, **as far as I know** there is no way to have a static library as a dependency to a dynamic library here, it can't be linked.
-It's not the biggest deal, all you have to do is edit their CMakeLists and make their library into a dynamic one.

-Now, this is how you add a dynamic library as a dependency to another dynamic library in CMake.
 Here we'll put the dependency "libdependency" in the folder `lib/libdependency/`, so `lib/libdependency/` should contain the dependency's CMakeList.
 Let's add it to our project's CMakeLists:

 {% highlight cmake %}
 # CMakeLists.txt